evanc108/Tally/backend/TESTING.md

 ## 10. Full Happy-Path Flow (End-to-End)

-Run this sequence in order to exercise every layer of the system:
+Run this sequence in order to exercise every layer of the system, including the Proxy Card Model where each member gets their own token:

 ```bash
 # 1. Verify health